herasrobert/herasrobert.github.io/Units/Druids/Elementalist.md

 | ------ | ------ | ------ | ------ | ------ |
 | 3 Tiles | 4+ | 5+ | 13 | 10 |

+## Unit Details:
+- Druid: This unit belongs to the Druid faction.

 ## Actions
 - Dash
 - Call Lightning: